French minister calls Argentina 'inelegant winners' - Sports - observerbd.com

 "As much as our French team knew how to lose with panache, so the manner in which this Argentine team acted after this victory was not worthy of the match we saw", the minister told French radio station RTL.

-Immediately after the match had been heard in the Argentina changing room demanding: "A minute of silence... for Mbappe."
+Immediately after the match, a call for "a minute of silence... for Mbappe," was heard from the Argentina changing room.

-Mbappe scored a hat-trick as France twice fought back to take the game to a shootout and then beat Martinez with the opening kick.
+Mbappe scored a hat-trick as France twice fought back to take the game to a penalty shootout and then beat Martinez with the opening spot kick. -AFP